hundeo:

 • Vomiting

 Abdominal pain in a dog can not be easily recognized by the owner, because your protégé can not communicate with you.
-For this reason, we want to tell you here how you perceive the abdominal pain in your dog:
+For this reason, we would like to tell you here how you perceive the abdominal pain in your dog:

 How do I behave with a puppy?